mozilla/addons-server/docs/topics/development/building_and_running_services.md

 - **.:/data/olympia**: Mounts the local repository into the container to allow real-time changes to files within the container.
 - **./deps:/deps**: Mounts the dependencies directory to enable better caching across builds and provide visibility for debugging directly on the host.
-This mount is only included when using the [docker-compose.deps.yml](../../../docker-compose.deps.yml) file.